 · All producers must complete 3 credit hours of Ethics

 · All producers who sell federal flood insurance policies are required to complete a one-time 3-hour requirement on flood insurance

 · All Minnesota producers licensed for accident and health or sickness insurance or life insurance may not sell, solicit, or negotiate long-term care insurance or a partnership policy unless the individual has completed an initial, one-time training course.
 The initial one-time training must be no less than 8 hours long, and ongoing training must be no less than 4 hours long and occur every 24 months.
 The training must be specific to Minnesota Medicaid/Medical Assistance and its relationship to Minnesota Partnership plans – this applies to both residents and nonresidents.

 Suitability In Annuity - An insurance producer who is otherwise entitled to engage in the sale of annuity products shall complete a onetime four-credit training course approved by the commissioner and provided by a continuing education provider.

 Excess CE credit hours may not be carried over to the next reporting period.

-Course Repetition Courses may not be taken more than once within a three-year period.
+Course Repetition Courses may not be taken more than once during the same licensing period.

 · Individuals licensed less than 6 months prior to the first renewal date are exempt from the first reporting period